fondorg/generator-cmake-qt-cpp/README.md

 # CMake Qt Yeoman Generator

 Generate CMake project leveraging Qt UI framework.
-This a simple scaffolding tool that helps to get started with CMake based Qt project.
+This is a simple scaffolding tool that helps to get started with CMake based Qt project.

 ## Installation